panaverse/learn-generative-ai/08_everything_Is_an_api/12_realtime_streams/readme.md

 # FastAPI and Apache Kafka: Powering Real-Time Applications

+Per Confluent’s [2023 Data Streaming Report](https://assets.confluent.io/m/52436fc9cd4844f4/original/20230510-RPT-Data_Streaming_Report.pdf), data streaming is high on the IT investment agenda.
+89% of respondents say investments in data streaming are important, with 44% citing it as a top strategic priority.

+Organizations looking to embrace data streaming have plenty of solutions to choose from.
+Due to its proven reliability, scalability, high performance and rich ecosystem, Apache Kafka is usually the first name that comes to mind.

 ## Kafka: The Stream Processing Powerhouse

 **[The Technical Evolution of Apache Kafka: From LinkedIn’s Need to a Global Standard](https://www.rtinsights.com/the-technical-evolution-of-apache-kafka-from-linkedins-need-to-a-global-standard/)**